 Phaedra Solutions is a global software company specializing in AI and IoT development for startups and enterprises.

-As one of the fastest-growing Internet of Things development companies, Phaedra builds scalable, secure, and data-driven IoT systems that combine edge computing, AI analytics, and custom IoT software.
+Phaedra Solutions provides IoT and AI development services for startups and enterprises, delivering scalable and secure IoT systems that combine edge computing, AI analytics, and custom IoT software.

-The company focuses on making IoT implementations practical, measurable, and business-ready across industries such as healthcare, logistics, and manufacturing.
+The company supports IoT implementations across industries such as healthcare, logistics, and manufacturing.

 Key Features: